AndrzejSzelag/keycloak-jwt-validator-springboot-react/README.md

 - `REACT_APP_API_PATH=/api/v1`

 ### 6. Run the Spring Boot Backend
-- Navigate to the root project directory in your terminal and execute command: `./gradlew bootRun`
+- Navigate to the root project directory in your terminal and execute command: `gradlew bootRun`

 > The backend start on port **8888**.